 This jewel of a country is located on the Hispaniola Island in the Greater Antilles archipelago.
 The country is located on the same island as Haiti in the Caribbean region.
-The country takes up five eights of the eastern part of the island taking up 18.792 meter (62 feet) with an estimated population of 10.5 million people.
+The country takes up five eights of the eastern part of the island taking up 18.792 square miles (49 square km) with an estimated population of 10.5 million people.
 The country has the eight largest economy in Latin America and the western hemispheres fastest growing economy.

 Before it was occupied by the Spanish, the area that is now the Dominican Republic was inhabited by the Arawakan-speaking Taino people While the Dominican Republic is quite famous for its many stunning beaches, in fact, it is the most visited place in the Caribbean there are also numerous other attractions available in the country.
 From soaring mountains to interesting architecture and powerful waterfalls, the Dominican Republic is a top destination for snowbirds.